instagram selfie / restoration. / teenage suicide

 Communicate with your child

 Talk to them about what they would do if someone blackmailed them.
 Young children may not understand the concept of blackmail.
-Try to explain that some people may try to trick them into doing things online in order to get money from them.
+Try to explain that some people may try to trick them into doing things online to get money from them.
 Help them understand that with any form of blackmail, the best thing to do is walk away and seek help.

 Responding to blackmail